dma-enav/EPD/README.md

 ## Quick start ##

-To be able to see AIS targets and possible own ship, the sensor should be configurated.
+To be able to see AIS targets and possible own ship, the sensor should be configured.
 In the main window press the Setup button in the top and go to the Sensor tab.
 Choose either TCP or serial connection type for AIS and configure TCP host/port or serial port.